APSIMInitiative/ApsimX/Docs/content/User_tutorials/ModuleOne/ModuleOneTutorial.md

 	![Getting to the training toolbox](/images/ModuleOneImages/step9.png)

-	- Inside the training toolbox click "Soils".
+	- Inside the training toolbox double-click "Soils".
 	- Right-click the "Heavy Clay", click copy.

 		![Getting to the training toolbox](/images/ModuleOneImages/step10.png)